Skip to content

 Remove a specific plot.

-• ta.crossup(firstSeries, secondSeries)
+• ta.crossUp(firstSeries, secondSeries)

 Returns true if firstSeries crosses upward over secondSeries.

-• ta.crossdown(firstSeries, secondSeries)
+• ta.crossDown(firstSeries, secondSeries)

 Returns true if firstSeries crosses downward below secondSeries.

-• ta.crossany(firstSeries, secondSeries)
+• ta.crossAny(firstSeries, secondSeries)

 Returns true if any cross occurs in either direction.